 Under North Carolina law, an employee refers to anyone who engages in employment, whether by contract or through appointment and whose profession and employment status are controlled by an employer.
 Even if you are paid on a 1099 tax form, you may still be an employee under workers’ compensation.

 If you work for a non-farm employer with three or more employees, then the employer has to buy workers’ compensation insurance.
 State law also requires employers to prominently post a notice for employees, letting them know about their workers’ compensation coverage.

 Immediately, or as soon as possible after the accident, or after an injury or illness begins to develop.
 This is important because it establishes a timeline that can assert your right to workers’ comp benefits.

-No, fault is almost never considered an issue in workers’ comp claims.
+No, the fault is almost never considered an issue in workers’ comp claims.

 If you’re hurt at work, you don’t always recover benefits like medical expenses and lost wages.
 You have to prove you were on the job and that it happened during the course of work.
 Basically, your injury has to arise out of the work you do, not simply because you were on the job.

 You may continue receiving workers’ compensation benefits for up to 500 weeks or longer in some circumstances.